-Brief Background of The Case:
+Brief Background And The Court’s Decision:

 The court observed that the USCIS’s approach was far too narrow.
 The court rejected the notion that “specialized study” or field means one specific degree.
 It observed that “[t]he knowledge and not the title of the degree is what is important” and held that “[w]hat is required is an occupation that requires highly specialized knowledge and a prospective employee who has attained the credentialing indicating possession of that knowledge.”

-- the beneficiary was a recent graduate who obtained a Bachelor of Science degree in marketing and finance and his course work included financial accounting, spreadsheets, databases, statistical concepts, managerial accounting, marketing behavior, marketing research, and money markets;
+- The beneficiary was a recent graduate who obtained a Bachelor of Science degree in marketing and finance and his course work included financial accounting, spreadsheets, databases, statistical concepts, managerial accounting, marketing behavior, marketing research, and money markets;

-- the record indicated that a minimum requirement for entry into the position of a Market Research Analyst is the specialized course of study in which beneficiary engaged;
+- The record indicated that a minimum requirement for entry into the position of a Market Research Analyst is the specialized course of study in which beneficiary engaged;

-- the record included specific job duties, not generic duties as alleged by USCIS; and
+- The record included specific job duties, not generic duties as alleged by USCIS; and

-- the record indicated that a Market and Survey Researcher is a distinct occupation with a specialized course of study that includes multiple specialized fields; the beneficiary had completed such specialized study in the relevant fields of marketing and finance, and that plaintiff sought to employ him in such a position,
+- the record indicated that a Market and Survey Researcher is a distinct occupation with a specialized course of study that includes multiple specialized fields; the beneficiary had completed such specialized study in the relevant fields of marketing and finance, and that plaintiff sought to employ him in such a position;

-As a testament to market realities and the petitioner’s real business necessity, the District Court here echoed the opinion of business owners and immigration practitioners across the U.S. – that a Market Research Analyst position may qualify as a specialty occupation for H1B if documented evidence establishes, along with establishing other requirements that are necessary for approval of an H1B, that the position is one for which the normal minimum entry requirement is a baccalaureate or higher degree, or its equivalent, in a specific specialty closely related to the position’s duties, along with establishing other requirements that are necessary for successful approval of an H-1B.
+As a testament to market realities and the petitioner’s real business necessity, the District Court here echoed the opinion of business owners and immigration practitioners across the U.S. – that a Market Research Analyst position may qualify as a specialty occupation for H-1B if documented evidence establishes that the position is one for which the normal minimum entry requirement is a baccalaureate or higher degree, or its equivalent, in a specific specialty closely related to the position’s duties, along with establishing other requirements that are necessary for approval of an H-1B.